jclouds/legacy-jclouds/documentation/quickstart/openstack.markdown

   	* openstack-common
   	* nova

-Instructions for downloading the dependencies are available in the [[Installation Guide|Installation]].
+Instructions for downloading the dependencies are available in the [Installation](/documentation/userguide/installation-guide).

 5. Start coding using Nova